Program OverviewPrinter Friendly

-The time you spend in the Police Foundations courses results in the ability to communicate efficiently, act as a problem-solver, work effectively in teams and help people in the community.
+The time you'll spend in the Police Foundations courses will result in the ability to communicate efficiently, act as a problem-solver, work effectively in teams and help people in the community.

-- The Police Foundations program consists of intense training, equivalent to that of a paramilitary environment, which helps you to develop discipline and deportment.
+- The Police Foundations program will consist of intense training, equivalent to a paramilitary environment, which will help you to develop discipline and deportment.

-- Courses are based on real-life experiences and case studies that incorporate a fundamental perspective on life.
+- Courses will be based on real-life experiences and case studies that incorporate a fundamental perspective on life.

-Once you complete your Police Foundations courses, you will be able to:
+Once you complete your Police Foundations courses, you'll be able to: